thirdweb-dev/contracts/docs/ERC721Base.md

 The `ERC721Base` smart contract implements the ERC721 NFT standard, along with the ERC721A optimization to the standard.
-It includes the following additions to standard ERC721 logic:      - Ability to mint NFTs via the provided `mint` function.      - Contract metadata for royalty support on platforms such as OpenSea that use        off-chain information to distribute roaylties.      - Ownership of the contract, with the ability to restrict certain functions to        only be called by the contract&#39;s owner.      - Multicall capability for fetching NFT data.      - EIP 2981 compliance for outright royalty support on NFT marketplaces.
+It includes the following additions to standard ERC721 logic:      - Ability to mint NFTs via the provided `mint` function.      - Contract metadata for royalty support on platforms such as OpenSea that use        off-chain information to distribute roaylties.      - Ownership of the contract, with the ability to restrict certain functions to        only be called by the contract&#39;s owner.      - Multicall capability to perform multiple actions atomically      - EIP 2981 compliance for royalty support on NFT marketplaces.